Trollope91/Milestone-Project-2/README.md

 https://www.spriters-resource.com/game_boy_gbc/pokemonredblue/sheet/36964/
 ___

 # Features
-The website consists of a single page with a title div, gamecontainer and a div housing buttons for the sound and the game mode.
+The website consists of a single page with a title, gamecontainer and buttons for the sound and the game mode.

 The website has the below features: